 Often, the world offers a simple trade: spend a little time preparing and you get back a more productive, less stressful life.
 It’s what the fast people do.

-Learn more about how to reduce stress by increasing your energy at my upcoming live webinar, Boosting Your Energy When You Run Out of Time.
+Learn more about how to reduce stress by increasing your energy with my webinar, Boosting Your Energy When You Run Out of Time.

 Greg Conderacci is a personal energy expert.
 He teaches marketing at the Johns Hopkins Bloomberg School of Public Health and consults on change management and corporate identity.
 An ultra-long-distance bicycle rider, he pedaled across America in 18 days, averaging 150 miles a day, at the age of 66.
 His book, Getting UP!
 Supercharging Your Energy is available from Amazon in print, e-book and audio-book versions.
 Find more of his energy-boosting secrets at www.MorePersonalEnergy.com.